Mary-Lou Pardue

-Mary-Lou Pardue is an American geneticist who is an emeritus professor in the Department of Biology at the Massachusetts Institute of Technology, which she originally joined in 1972.
+Mary-Lou Pardue (September 15, 1933 – June 1, 2024) was an American geneticist and professor emerita in the Department of Biology at the Massachusetts Institute of Technology, where she originally joined in 1972.
 Her research focused on the role of telomeres in chromosome replication, particularly in Drosophila (fruit flies).
+Pardue died on June 1, 2024, at the age of 90.

 Early life and education

-Pardue received a bachelor's degree in biology in 1955 from the College of William and Mary.
-She received a master's degree in radiation biology in 1959 from the University of Tennessee, where she had been eligible for a Ph.D. but convinced the department to give her the master's degree instead, later explaining in an interview that "in the society I was in it was quite all right for a wife to be going to school, but getting a Ph.D. was a little too serious".
-She subsequently worked for several years as a research technician before returning to graduate school at Yale University, from which she received a Ph.D. in biology in 1970.
+Pardue was born in Lexington, Kentucky on September 15, 1933.
+She received a bachelor's degree in biology in 1955 from the College of William and Mary.
+Pardue received a master's degree in radiation biology in 1959 from the University of Tennessee, where she had been eligible for a Ph.D. but convinced the department to give her the master's degree instead, later explaining in an interview that "in the society I was in it was quite all right for a wife to be going to school, but getting a Ph.D. was a little too serious".
+She subsequently worked for several years as a research technician at Oak Ridge National Laboratory before returning to graduate school in 1965 at Yale University, from which she received a Ph.D. in biology in 1970.
 She worked under the supervision of Joseph Gall, whose support of women in his research laboratory was considered highly unusual at the time.
 Pardue then became a postdoctoral fellow with Max Birnstiel at the University of Edinburgh.

 Academic career

 As Pardue later described the process, her search for a faculty position in the early 1970s coincided with broad interest in United States academic institutions in hiring women, and she was surprised to be heavily recruited.
 After initially being rejected by MIT, she was subsequently offered an associate professor position there and accepted it in part because other offers were for more junior assistant professor positions, and in part because the department already had other women faculty.
 She became a full professor in the department in 1980.
 In 1995, Pardue became the first Boris Magasanik Professor of Biology.
-Pardue was among the women faculty who organized with fellow MIT biologist Nancy Hopkins in the mid-1990s to bring complaints of institutional discrimination against women to then-dean Charles Vest.
+Pardue was among the women faculty who organized with fellow MIT biologist Nancy Hopkins in the mid-1990s to bring complaints of institutional discrimination against women faculty to then-President Charles Vest.
+In 1994, Pardue was one of 16 women faculty in the School of Science at MIT who drafted and co-signed a letter to the then-Dean of Science (now Chancellor of Berkeley) Robert Birgeneau, which started a campaign to highlight and challenge gender discrimination at MIT.

 Pardue became a fellow of the American Association for the Advancement of Science in 1978, a member of the United States National Academy of Sciences in 1983 and a fellow of the American Academy of Arts and Sciences in 1985.
-She served as the president of the Genetics Society of America in 1982–3 and of the American Society for Cell Biology in 1985–6.
+She served as the president of the Genetics Society of America in 1982–1983 and of the American Society for Cell Biology in 1985–1986.